zelloptt/zello-android-client-sdk/README.md

 * Set custom text status
 * Control auto-run and other Zello app options

+## Current Version

+The stable release for the ZelloWork Android SDK is v3.62.

 ## Installation

 ### Sign up for ZelloWork account